I tried running and comparing time series foundation models on DGX Spark

 | Availability | HF / GitHub | HF / JAX version available | DGX Cloud NIM only |

-While both Chronos-2 and TimesFM 2.5 are available under Apache 2.0 and can run locally, NV-Tesseract is in the evaluation license stage and can only be accessed via DGX Cloud NIM — a notable difference in availability.
-The general release timeline has not been announced as of now.
+While both Chronos-2 and TimesFM 2.5 are Apache 2.0 and can run locally, NV-Tesseract is in the evaluation license stage and can only be accessed via DGX Cloud NIM — a notable difference in availability.
+No announcement has been made regarding the general release date as of this time.
 (As of May 2026)

 Verification Environment